 TGaz Editor: Change the following paragraphs starting on page 137 (line 21)

-In the non-TB Ranging measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium (#1829), set I2R Rep, and R2I Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned I2R rep, and 0 to RSTA assigned R2I rep respectively; the RSTA shall transmit the R2I NDP with the same bandwidth as the Ranging NDP Announcement, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the Ranging NDP Announcement, I2R NDP and R2I NDP.
+In the non-TB Ranging measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium (#1829); the RSTA shall transmit the R2I NDP with the same bandwidth as the Ranging NDP Announcement, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the Ranging NDP Announcement, I2R NDP and R2I NDP.
 The allowed bandwidths for the Ranging NDP Announcement I2R NDP and R2I NDP are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.296). (#1895).

 Accordingly: